Edward D. Head: Auxiliary Bishop of New York

-On March 19, 1970, Head was consecrated an auxiliary bishop of New York and as titular bishop of Ard Sratha at St. Patrick's Cathedral by Cardinal Terrence Cooke.
+Pope Paul VI appointed Head as an auxiliary bishop of New York and as titular bishop of Ard Sratha on January 27, 1970.
+On March 19, 1970, Head was consecrated at St. Patrick's Cathedral by Cardinal Terrence Cooke.
 Head served, among other assignments, as executive director of Catholic Charities in the archdiocese.

 Bishop of Buffalo

-On January 23, 1973, Head was named as the 11th bishop of Buffalo by Pope Paul VI; and he was installed on March 19, 1973.
+On January 23, 1973, Head was named as the 11th bishop of Buffalo by Paul VI; he was installed in Buffalo, New York, on March 19, 1973.

-Fundraising for Catholic Charities increased by an extreme degree under Head's leadership in the Diocese, including the year of his retirement.
+Fundraising for Catholic Charities strongly increased under Head's leadership, including the year of his retirement.

 Head was involved in many activities as bishop of Buffalo.
 Under his leadership, many institutes and offices were created in the diocese.
-Many of these endeavors include the Religious Education Coordinators Council; the Priests' Retirement Board; the Center for Church Vocations; the Western New York Catholic Hospital Health Care Council; the Peace and Justice Commission; the Office of Vicar for Religious; and the Permanent Diaconate Program.
+Many of these endeavors include the Religious Education Coordinators Council; the Priests' Retirement Board; the Center for Church Vocations; the Western New York Catholic Hospital Health Care Council; the Peace and Justice Commission; the Office of Vicar for Religious; and the permanent diaconate program.

-Additional efforts included the Office of Vicar for Campus Ministry; the Organist Enrichment Program; the Diocesan Marian Commission; the Office of Vicar for the Central City; Daybreak Productions; the Catholic Charities Parish Outreach Program; the Little Portion Friary; the Pope John Paul II Residence; the Agenda for the 80's; the Diocesan Radio Studio; and the Lay Ministry Advisory Board.
+Additional efforts included the Office of Vicar for Campus Ministry; the Organist Enrichment Program; the Diocesan Marian Commission; the Office of Vicar for the Central City; Daybreak Productions; the Catholic Charities Parish Outreach Program; the Little Portion Friary; the Pope John Paul II Residence; the Agenda for the 80's; the diocesan radio studio; and the Lay Ministry Advisory Board.

-Further endeavors created and/or supervised by Head included the consolidation of the Catholic Education Department; the Renew Program; the Office of Church Ministry; the relocation and consolidation of Diocesan Offices in the Catholic Center; the Office of Black Ministry; the Hispanic Apostolate; the Commission on Women in the Church and Society; the Department of Pro-Life Activities; the New Visions Commission for Pastoral Planning; the reorganization of 10 Central City parishes; and others.
+Further endeavors created and/or supervised by Head included the consolidation of the Catholic Education Department; the Renew Program; the Office of Church Ministry; the relocation and consolidation of diocesan offices in the Catholic Center; the Office of Black Ministry; the Hispanic Apostolate; the Commission on Women in the Church and Society; the Department of Pro-Life Activities; the New Visions Commission for Pastoral Planning; the reorganization of ten parishes in Buffalo.

 In 1995, on the 50th anniversary of his ordination, Head reflected on his appointment as bishop of Buffalo:

 In 1973, Pope Paul, VI, could have sent this church of Buffalo a wiser bishop, a holier bishop, a bishop more astute in administration, or a bishop more gifted in public speaking.
 But, I don't think Pope Paul could have sent the Diocese a bishop who had tried harder to love you and to serve you.

 Head ordained 124 men to the priesthood during his time as bishop of Buffalo.
 Head reportedly confirmed 50,000 young people in Buffalo.